 How I Used Compression Socks for Backpacking

-I shouldn't have been surprised that compression socks were among my favorite backpacking gear – they've been favored by runners as a recovery tool for years.
+I should have expected that compression socks would be among my favorite backpacking gear – they've been favored by runners as a recovery tool for years.
 In fact, when I was training for my first ultra marathon last year, I used VIM & VIGR compression socks frequently to speed up my recovery between long runs.
-Somehow, this experience didn't directly translate to backpacking in my mind, but I threw my favorite pair of merino wool compression socks in by backpack for this trip, just in case.

 The first night, after an exhausting 14 miles of hiking with a heavy pack, I slipped on my compression socks before zipping into my sleeping bag for the night.
 Couldn't hurt to give my tired legs a boost, I thought.
 In the morning, I was delighted to find I could still walk (!!) and that my calves, though tight, had recovered from the previous day's pounding.